FrogCoreDev/FrogCoin/doc/README.md

 Setup
 ---------------------
-[PIVX Core](http://pivx.org/wallet) is the original PIVX client and it builds the backbone of the network.
+[FROG Core](http://pivx.org/wallet) is the original FROG client and it builds the backbone of the network.
 However, it downloads and stores the entire history of FROG transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run PIVX on your native platform.
+The following are some helpful notes on how to run FROG on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- bin/32/pivx-qt (GUI, 32-bit) or bin/32/pivxd (headless, 32-bit)
+- bin/32/FROG-qt (GUI, 32-bit) or bin/32/pivxd (headless, 32-bit)
-- bin/64/pivx-qt (GUI, 64-bit) or bin/64/pivxd (headless, 64-bit)
+- bin/64/FROG-qt (GUI, 64-bit) or bin/64/pivxd (headless, 64-bit)

 ### Windows